Skip to content

 Honest caveat

 Trillet includes 150 minutes at $49/month.
-Rosie includes 250 minutes at the same price.
-If your business handles high call volume with straightforward calls and you do not need SMS or WhatsApp, Rosie delivers more raw minutes per dollar.
-Trillet's advantage is channel breadth and lower overage rates, not raw included minutes.
+Hey Rosie includes 250 minutes at the same price.
+If your business handles high call volume with straightforward calls and you do not need SMS follow-ups or included compliance, Hey Rosie delivers more raw minutes per dollar at the entry tier.
+Trillet's advantages are its lower $0.20/minute overage, its native (not resold) voice stack, SMS and email follow-up, and compliance included at no extra cost.

 Where Trillet fits

-Trillet is the strongest Smith.ai alternative for businesses that need more than a phone-answering robot.
-If your customers text after calling, if you serve international clients on WhatsApp, or if you want predictable per-minute pricing instead of a $500 managed-service base, Trillet covers all of it for a fraction of Smith.ai's monthly price.
+Trillet is the strongest Smith.ai alternative for small businesses that want predictable per-minute pricing instead of a per-call meter, plus SMS and email follow-up and compliance built in.
 If you are still deciding whether an AI receptionist fits your business at all, the complete AI receptionist guide for small businesses walks through how setup, call handling, and pricing work.
+For a direct head-to-head, see Trillet vs Smith.ai.

-Start with Trillet AI Receptionist, $49/month, 28-day money-back guarantee, setup in 5 minutes.
+Start with the Trillet AI Receptionist at $49/month, 28-day money-back guarantee, setup in about five minutes.
+Full pricing is on the receptionist pricing page.

-Rosie offers 250 included minutes at $49/month, the highest minutes-per-dollar ratio on this list at the base tier.
+Hey Rosie offers 250 included minutes at $49/month with $0.25/minute overage, the highest minutes-per-dollar ratio on this list at the base tier.

-The price is the headline.
-At $24.95/month, AIRA is the cheapest option on this list alongside Upfirst.
-The 31-language support is strong for businesses serving diverse communities.
+The price and the multilingual coverage are the headline.
+At $24.95/month, AIRA is the cheapest option on this list alongside Upfirst, and 74-language auto-detection is genuinely strong for businesses serving diverse communities.
+Setup is fast, using URL ingestion in under five minutes.

 Where AIRA fits